floodplain design | community fitness | walkability

-Centennial Park is a 14-acre linear park located in the heart of Rifle.
+The community park design for this 14-acre linear site in the heart of Rifle.
 It connects the historic downtown area with the county fairgrounds and features a "walk through time" along Rifle Creek with interpretive areas that tell the city's story.

 Our design provides open space and passive recreation opportunities for residents, as well as safe pedestrian connections to a local middle school, an existing trail system, other city parks, and the downtown shopping district.
 It park also gave the Town space for large gatherings, community events, and festivals.